 Man allegedly kills daughter in Gazipur

-A man allegedly killed his teenage daughter in Kaliakoir upazila of Gazipur this afternoon.
+A man allegedly killed his teenage daughter in Kaliakoir upazila of Gazipur yesterday.

-The deceased, Yasmin Akhter, 14, tried to stop her parents from quarreling when the father, Mohammed Bulu Mandal, stabbed her with a knife out of anger, police said quoting locals.
+The deceased, Yasmin Akhter, 14, tried to stop her parents from quarrelling when the father, Mohammed Bulu Mandal, stabbed her with a knife out of anger, police said quoting locals.

 The father then tried to commit suicide using the knife inflicting severe injuries on himself, reports our Gazipur correspondent quoting police sources.